 Jack W. Beach Memorial Scholarship.
 This award in the range of \$2,500 will be given annually to a student majoring in biology programs.
 Recipient must be full-time and maintain a 3.0 cumulative GPA.
 Selection will be made based on criteria developed by the Biology Department and the donor and announced at the Student Awards Day Ceremony in spring semester.
-A faculty committee of the Biology Department administers the scholarship.
+A faculty committee of the Biology Department administer the scholarship.
 For further information contact the Biology Department, (931)221-7781, P.O.
 Box 4718.

 Dr. William E. Beaumont Memorial and Dr. Gerald Karr Scholarship.
-This award of \$1,000 is presented to the freshman majoring in biology with the highest gradepoint average.
+This award of \$1,000 is presented to the freshman majoring in biology with the highest grade-point average.
 Selection of the recipient is based on criteria developed by the Biology Department and the donor.
-This award for academic excellence is funded by friends of the Beaumont family and Dr. Gerald Karr.
+This award for academic excellence is administered by the APSU Alumni Association and is provided by friends of the Beaumont family and Dr. Gerald Karr.
 During the Student Awards Day Ceremony, the recipient will be announced by the Eta Pi Chapter of Beta Beta Beta National Honor Society for Biology.
+Funds will be disbursed equally the third week of the subsequent semesters for which the student is registered.
 For further information contact the Department of Biology, APSU Box 4718, telephone (931) 221-7781.

-Robert T. Crews Medical Technology Scholarship.
+Dr. Robert T. Crews Medical Technology Scholarship.
 The scholarship is named in honor of the late Dr. Crews, founder of the APSU Medical Technology Program and Program Director 1985-1998.
 This award of \$200 is provided to a Medical Technology Program senior with financial need who has demonstrated high academic achievement.
 Selection is based upon criteria established by the members of the Alpha Pi Chapter (APSU) of Lambda Tau National Medical Technology Honor Society.
 The recipient is announced at the annual Medical Technology student Thanksgiving luncheon.
 For further information contact the Department of Biology, APSU Box 4718, telephone (931) 221-7781.